httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Note that a `204 No Content` response without content but with the same `Digest` field-value would have been legitimate too.
+In that case, `Content-Digest` would have been computed on an empty content.

 ## POST Response Describes the Request Status {#post-referencing-action}